Comb: Description

 Combs are made of a shaft and teeth that are placed at a perpendicular angle to the shaft.
 Combs can be made out of a number of materials, most commonly plastic, metal, or wood.
-In antiquity, horn and whalebone was sometimes used.
+In antiquity, horn and whalebone were sometimes used.
 Combs made from ivory and tortoiseshell were once common but concerns for the animals that produce them have reduced their usage.
 Wooden combs are largely made of boxwood, cherry wood, or other fine-grained wood.
 Good quality wooden combs are usually handmade and polished.

 Combs come in various shapes and sizes depending on what they are used for.
 A hairdressing comb may have a thin, tapered handle for parting hair and close teeth.
 Common hair combs usually have wider teeth halfway and finer teeth for the rest of the comb.
 Hot combs were used solely for straightening hair during the colonial era in North America.

 A hairbrush comes in both manual and electric models.
 It is larger than a comb, and is also commonly used for shaping, styling, and cleaning hair.
 A combination comb and hairbrush was patented in the 19th century.